Impact

 Risk and Exploitability

-The CVSS score of 7.6 reflects high severity, yet the EPSS is under 1%, indicating a low likelihood of exploitation in the wild.
+The CVSS score of 7.6 reflects high severity, yet the EPSS is 0.012%, indicating an extremely low likelihood of exploitation in the wild.
 The issue is not listed in CISA’s KEV catalog.
-Exploitation requires that an attacker can supply a malicious OAuth token to the affected instance, implying a local or privileged context.
+Based on the description, it is inferred that the attacker would need to supply a malicious OAuth token to the affected instance, implying a local or privileged context.
 If such a token is injected, the arbitrary command will run with the OpenClaw process’s rights.

 OpenCVE Enrichment